Stronger Constraints on Primordial Black Holes as Dark Matter Derived from the Thermal Evolution of the Intergalactic Medium over the Last Twelve Billion Years: Constraints on PBHs from IGM temperature

 For comparison, we show previous constraints based on the IGM temperature, from Ref.~\cite{2024arXiv240910617S} by the gray curve in Figure~\ref{fig4}, where we have adopted their strongest reported constraint from the `photoheating' model variations.
 Our constraints are stronger than these across all mass ranges, with the improvement being more than an order of magnitude for some PBH mass values.
 As we discussed above, this improvement arises from our inclusion of low-redshift temperature data, where PBH-induced heating via Coulomb interactions is most significant.
 Additionally, our constraints are also different due to the incorporation of He$\,$\textsc{iii} evolution and a more realistic reionization model \cite{2019MNRAS.485...47P}.

-Relative to other constraints in the literature (not shown in Figure~\ref{fig4}, in order to keep the figure accessible), our constraints are the second strongest in the mass range \( 7 \times 10^{15} \) g to \( 2 \times 10^{17} \) g \cite{Carr:2009jm, Boudaud:2018hqb, DeRocco:2019fjq, Laha:2019ssq,Dasgupta:2019cae, Laha:2020ivk, Ray:2021mxu, Coogan:2020tuf}.
+Relative to other constraints in the literature (not shown in Figure~\ref{fig4}, in order to keep the figure accessible), our constraints are the second strongest in the mass range \( 7 \times 10^{15} \) g to \( 2 \times 10^{17} \) g \cite{Carr:2009jm, Boudaud:2018hqb, DeRocco:2019fjq, Laha:2019ssq,Dasgupta:2019cae, Laha:2020ivk, Ray:2021mxu, Coogan:2020tuf} (a comprehensive comparison with existing bounds is presented in Appendix~\ref{appendix4}).
 The most stringent limit in this mass window currently comes from measurements of the 511 keV gamma-ray line \cite{2024PhRvD.110l3022L}.
-While this provides a stronger constraint, it crucially depends on astrophysical modeling of positron propagation in the Galactic magnetic fields, and dark matter density profiles, introducing significant systematic uncertainties.
+While this provides a stronger constraint, it crucially depends on astrophysical modeling of positron propagation in the Galactic magnetic fields, and dark matter density profiles, introducing significant systematic uncertainties (see Ref.~\cite{DeRocco:2019fjq,Laha:2019ssq,Dasgupta:2019cae} for weaker constraints derived from the 511 keV measurement and discussions on how this constraint can relax under various astrophysical uncertainties).
 In comparison, the Lyman-$\alpha$ forest has been extensively used to derive a wide range of cosmological constraints, demonstrating its precision and robustness as a probe of the IGM.
-Our IGM temperature constraints, based on well-understood cosmological heating and cooling processes, are independent of local PBH density and astrophysical backgrounds.
+Our IGM temperature constraints, based on well-understood cosmological heating and cooling processes, are independent of local dark matter density and astrophysical backgrounds.
 Additionally, while the 511 keV gamma-ray signal relies on indirect annihilation signatures, IGM temperature measurements offer a more direct window into PBH-induced heating.
 Given these distinctions, the Lyman-$\alpha$ forest may provide a complementary and potentially more reliable avenue for constraining PBHs.

-Note that, in Figure~\ref{fig4}, we consider PBHs with masses greater than $ \sim 10^{15}$ g, as those below this threshold would have evaporated by now, given their lifetimes are shorter than the age of the universe~\cite{Page:1976df,Page:1976ki,MacGibbon:1990zk,MacGibbon:2007yq}.
+Note that, in Figure~\ref{fig4}, we consider PBHs with masses greater than $ \sim 10^{15}$ g, as those below this threshold would have evaporated by now, given their lifetimes are shorter than the age of the Universe~\cite{Page:1976df,Page:1976ki,MacGibbon:1990zk,MacGibbon:2007yq}.
 This sets the lower limit for PBH masses in our analysis.
 However, see recent studies~\cite{Dvali:2020wft,Thoss:2024hsr,Dvali:2024hsb,Basumatary:2024uwo} for discussions on how quantum-gravity effects might still allow PBHs with $ M_{\rm PBH} \ll 10^{15}$~g to exist today.